Noncommutative resolutions of AS-Gorenstein isolated singularites: Noncommutative resolutions

 \section{Noncommutative resolutions}

-In this section, we define and study noncommutative resolutions for generalized AS-Gorenstein isolated singularities.
-The noncommutative resolutions in Definition \ref{definition of NCCR} are always generalized Artin-schelter regular algebras (see Theorem \ref{NCCR is AS regular}), and are strongly related to cluster-tilting modules (see Theorem \ref{d-1 CT module and NCCR}).
+In this section, we define and study noncommutative resolutions for commonly graded AS-Gorenstein isolated singularities.
+The noncommutative resolutions in Definition \ref{definition of NCCR} are always commonly graded Artin-schelter regular algebras (see Theorem \ref{NCCR is AS regular}), and are strongly related to cluster-tilting modules (see Theorem \ref{d-1 CT module and NCCR}).
 A version of the noncommutative Bondal-Orlov conjecture is proved to be true in dimensions $2$ and $3$ (see Theorem \ref{proof for BO conjecture}).